tonywong94/edge_pydb/README.md

 `ctrpos = EdgeTable('edge_coflux_smo7.csv', cols=['Name', 'coRactr_smo7', 'coDectr_smo7'])`

-- loads the specified columns only from the CSV file
+- loads the three specified columns only from the CSV file

 `leda  = EdgeTable('edge_leda.csv', cols=['Name', 'ledaD25', 'ledaPA', 'ledaIncl'])`
 `ctrpos.join(leda)`

-- will merge a sub-table from `edge_leda.csv` into `ctrpos`
+- will merge a sub-table from `edge_leda.csv` into `ctrpos`.
+We must select the `Name` column for the join to work.

 `comom = EdgeTable('NGC4047.comom_smo7.hdf5', path='smo')`